 Here are the advantages of aquatic robotic sampling over manual sampling:

 - Durability.
-The robot can withstand harsh environments and may be deployed safely in hazard zones, such as radioactive sites or where there are water-borne viruses.
+The robot can withstand harsh environments and may be deployed safely in hazard zones, such as radioactive sites or where water-borne viruses are present.

 - Access.
 The robot allows researchers to collect and test waterways in hard-to-access sites.

 - 24/7 sampling.
-Scientists can program the aquatic robot to sample at any time, day or night, producing a higher sampling frequency (ex. hourly or daily) than is possible or cost-effective via human labor.
+Scientists can program the aquatic robot to sample at any time, day or night.
+The robot can sample at a higher frequency (ex., hourly or daily) than is possible or cost-effective via human labor.

 - Frequency.
 The aquanaut robot’s high-frequency detection capability helps detect species that aren’t widespread.
 Finding the DNA of such organisms is like searching for a needle in a haystack – you have to search through much more hay to detect it.